 This activity allows students to work in groups to conduct independent learning in our Wastelands room to explore the processes involved in recycling steel, aluminium, glass, paper and plastic.
 It requires students to utilise their verbal communication skills to present their findings to the class.
 This could also be a follow up activity undertaken at school.

-Both the 2 and 4 hour program ends with a Call to Action allowing students to create a list of everyday actions that could be implemented to conserve either value virgin and or waste resources, that would then be shared with others either at home, at school or in the community.
+Both the 2 and 4 hour programs start with a short introduction and ends with a Call to Action allowing students to create a list of everyday actions that could be implemented to conserve either value virgin and or waste resources, that would then be shared with others either at home, at school or in the community.

 SCIENCE: Science Understanding/Chemical Science